 PBSC Western Chapter offers practical hands-on experience to student volunteers and quality professional legal help to organizations.
 Our students will have the opportunity to develop important legal skills in a supervised setting, promote the value of pro bono service and increase access to justice within the London community and across Canada.

-PBSC at Western endeavors to spread the pro bono ethic throughout the law school and the local legal community.
-PBSC was launched at the University of Western Ontario, Faculty of Law in 1998.
-As of May 2007, 70 organizations have been involved in PBSC at Western with over 400 law students working together to complete over 100 pro bono projects for organizations in London and the surrounding community
+As of May 2019, more than 300 organizations have been involved in PBSC’s Western Chapter with law students working together to complete pro bono projects for organizations in London and the surrounding community.

 We are excited to welcome back our returning upper year students and incoming first years!
 Applications for 2020-2021 PBSC Western Chapter projects will be open in September.
 We look forward to your applications!
 Please don’t hesitate to reach out to us if you have any questions and keep in touch with us via Facebook and Instagram.

 Sarah is an incoming third-year law student at Western Law.
 Prior to law school, she earned her Bachelor of Arts in Business Economics from York University.
 Sarah has worked with PBSC during her first year at Western Law as a volunteer and during her second year as the school year coordinator for the 2019/2020 academic term.
 During her first year at Western Law, Sarah volunteered for both the Elgin-Oxford legal clinic and the CLS Community Workshop Project.
 During her second year, she volunteered as an executive member of the community outreach program and enjoyed participating in a number of oral advocacy competitions, including the Walsh Family Law Moot.
 As a returning member of the PBSC community, she is passionate about promoting access to justice in her community.